-NOTE: Authority cited: Section 1530, Health and Safety Code Code and Section 123 of Assembly Bill 403 (Chapter 773, Statutes of 2015).
-Reference: Section 1520.2, and 1562.01, Health and Safety Code.
+NOTE: Authority cited: Section 1530, Health and Safety Code; and AB 403, Stats.
+2015, Ch.
+773, Sec.
+123. Reference: Section 1520.2, and 1562.01, Health and Safety Code.

 87081 CONTINUOUS QUALITY IMPROVEMENT

 - (a) A short-term residential therapeutic program shall develop written policies, procedures, and practices concerning the facility's continuous quality improvement (CQI). - (b) A short-term residential therapeutic program's CQI shall be developed based on the overall mission, vision, and values of the facility and the active inclusion and participation of staff at all levels of the facility, children, nonminor dependents, families, and community resources. - (c) A short-term residential therapeutic program's CQI shall: - (1) Adopt specific outcomes, indicators, and practice standards, including outcomes associated with trauma informed and culturally relevant services. - (2) Include collecting qualitative and quantitative data and information related to identified outcomes, indicators, and practice standards.
 This may include, but is not limited to, the following: - (A) Feedback from children, nonminor dependents, families, and staff at all levels. - (B) Data about staff, including training, workload, and performance. - (C) Peer-review with a short-term residential therapeutic program that serves a similar population or a panel - 1.
 The peer review panel may be formed based on served populations, facility size, location, or any other criteria that can serve the purpose of the peer-review panel. - (3) Include reviewing, analyzing, and interpreting qualitative and quantitative data. - (4) Utilize data review, analyses, and interpretation to inform and improve policies, practices, and programs.